lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 Because there will be plenty of time for one-on-one help during the entirety of our class period (11am-1:35pm), I am not scheduling additional office hours.
-However, you are welcome to send me a message anytime on Slack, and I will get back to you as soon as I can.
+However, you are welcome to send me a message anytime on Slack, and I will get back to you as soon as I am available to answer your question or set up an additional meeting time.

 ### SmartyCats
+In the past, there have been SmartyCats tutors available for this course.
+I will update this if we are assigned one.

 ### Slack workspace
 We'll be using [Slack](https://slack.com/) for *all* course communication